Last Updated on April 16, 2023 by Pamela

-Breakfasts at Chez Muffy are refreshing as sunlight spills through the windows and side tables are filled with an array of hot and cold dishes, breads, and an impressive display of Québec cheeses.
+Breakfasts at Chez Muffy are refreshing as sunlight spills through the windows and side tables are filled with an array of hot and cold dishes, bread, and an impressive display of Quebec cheeses.
 The à la carte breakfast menu offers eggs benedict with duck confit, and healthy egg white omelets.
 Sunday brunch is a gourmet feast that begins at 10 am.

 While the décor has changed since my first stay in 2013, the rooms at Auberge Saint-Antoine have always been warm and inviting.
 At times, the only thing I want to do is curl up in the hotel bed, watch movies, and nap.

 The beds are soft and inviting with heavy white duvets and pillows I want to “permanently borrow”.
 In winter, the heated floors in the bathroom are a sheer delight, and while this may be too much information, I enjoyed the bidet a little too much.

 I’ve slept in hotels all over the world, well over 100 in fact, and there are four things that will make or break my stay.

 - The Bed – must be comfortable, with good pillows

 - The Shower – good water pressure, a rain shower head is a bonus

 Auberge Saint-Antoine, as you may have guessed, has all of the above.

 The hotel has a soothing vibe, from the music to the warm colour palettes, comfortable public seating, and soft music.
 The hotel’s gym and spa are small but well-equipped, and the staff is always helpful, warm, and a pleasure to speak with – whether you’re speaking French or English (and I believe other languages are available too).